PaddlePaddle/VisualDL/docs/components/fastdeploy_server/README.md

 ### Function Description

-The FastDeploy Server component mainly provides the functions of model repository loading and editing, fastdeployserver services management and monitoring.
+The FastDeploy Server component mainly provides the functions of model repository loading and editing, services management and monitoring.
 The following uses the examples directory under the [FastDeploy project](https://github.com/PaddlePaddle/FastDeploy) as an example to describe the functions.
 You can first use the following commands to obtain the resources required by the example then open visualdl.
 ```bash
 git clone https://github.com/PaddlePaddle/FastDeploy.git